Is your writing process working for you?

 Let’s get started.

-Start by looking at your results in 2019.
+Start by looking at your results in the past year.
 What worked for you?
 What didn’t?
 Write this down.
 It will help you later, when you’re conducting your monthly reviews.

-Now let’s look at a strategy for engineering your self-publishing success in 2020, step by step.
+Now let’s look at a strategy for engineering your self-publishing success, step by step.

-You’ll use your imagination to plot a wonderful 2020 for your self-publishing business.
+You’ll use your imagination to plot a wonderful future for your self-publishing business.

 Close your eyes, and allow yourself to daydream.